chrislee-webdev/readme-generator/README.md

-# Title: README Generator
+# Title: Note Taker App

 ## Description:
-This project was to create a README genertaor using backend skills with node.js.
-This project prompted the user to answer questions to a series of questions such as the name of the project, project details, installation instructions, usage, how to contribute and test, license used, GitHub username, and email address.
-After all answers have been provided the app generated a README.md file for said project
+This is an onlilne application that uses Express.js that allows the user to take and save notes.

 ### Table of contents
 * [Installation](#installation)